 Dun-duh-da-dun!
 We have a spiffy new battery one from STIHL.

-It’s a bit quieter, but insanely powerful; the grass had grown super tall in the back and the old mower would have required us to trim it all down before mowing multiple times.
+It’s a bit quieter, but wildly powerful; the grass had grown super tall in the back and the old mower would have required us to trim it all down before mowing multiple times.
 With this one, we set it once and it ATE up the tall grass without missing a beat.

 The part is that it folds up and can be tucked away in the shed very easily (quick little video below for you on that!).